anansilva/docker-rails-postgres-template/README.md

 docker-compose run --no-deps web rails new . --force --database=postgresql -T
 ```

+If you work with minitest, you can remove the `-T` flag from the command.

 This is what happens when you run this command:

 1. It builds an image based on the Dockerfile
 2. It creates a new container based on that image
 3. Runs `rails new` inside the container

-If you work with minitest, you can remove the `-T` flag from the command.
-I
-removed it so I can later install rspec.

 `rails new` updates the Gemfile, so we will need to build the image again: